AXN (Indian TV channel)

 AXN was an Indian pay television channel that was owned by Sony Pictures Networks.
-Funded through advertising and subscription fees, AXN primarily focused on action genre and reality programming.
+Founded through advertising and subscription fees, AXN primarily focused on action genre and reality programming.
 AXN was discontinued on 30 June 2020.

 History

 AXN launched in the Indian subcontinent on 8 January 1999 as a flagship feed of AXN Asia.
 During the channel's early years it operated as a genre-based network, airing mainly action films, action programmes, action animation and action sports.

 Facing tough competition from rival networks Zee Café and Star World and a precipitous decline in the international syndication market for fictional action series and films, the channel shifted in mid-2005 by gradually incorporating more and more drama and comedy based programs into its schedule in order to attract more viewers and replicate the success shows such as Friends (comedy) and Law & Order (drama) had found on other channels.
 Big acquisitions included 24 and the CSI franchise.

 The channel's high-definition feed was launched on 6 April 2015, which carried the same schedule as the SD feed but with different commercials.